0xC0D3D00D/whatsapp-dracula/CONTRIBUTING.md

 ## Getting Started

-* [Download](https://github.com/0xc0d3d00d/whatsup-dracula/archive/master.zip), [fork](https://github.com/0xc0d3d00d/whatsup-dracula/fork) or clone this repository.
+* [Download](https://github.com/0xc0d3d00d/whatsapp-dracula/archive/master.zip), [fork](https://github.com/0xc0d3d00d/whatsapp-dracula/fork) or clone this repository.
 * Use [node.js](http://nodejs.org/) to run `npm install`.
-* Make any changes to the `whatsup-dracula.user.css` file and save.
+* Make any changes to the `whatsapp-dracula.user.css` file and save.

 ### Build & test

-* Create & change into a new branch of your local Whatsup Dracula repository.
+* Create & change into a new branch of your local Whatsapp Dracula repository.
 * Open the style in the Stylus editor, and make sure to have "live preview" checked for testing.
 * Once you are satisfied with the changes, select all the CSS (<kbd>Ctrl</kbd> + <kbd>a</kbd>), copy (<kbd>Ctrl</kbd> + <kbd>c</kbd>) then paste (<kbd>Ctrl</kbd> + <kbd>v</kbd>) it into your editor.
 * Run `npm test` to test the CSS changes.
-* Now you can add and commit the changes of the `whatsup-dracula.user.css` file to your fork's branch.
+* Now you can add and commit the changes of the `whatsapp-dracula.user.css` file to your fork's branch.
 * If you haven't already contributed, then run `npm run authors` to add your name to our list of contributors :smile:
 * Push the changes to your branch, then submit a pull request.
 * And thanks again for contributing!